 Temporary differences between the Solvency II value of the assets and liabilities and their corresponding tax base as defined in IAS 12 are assessed consistently on a single asset or liability basis.
-The deferred tax calculation takes into account the tax regulations specific to particular assets and liabilities in the applicable tax regime.
+The deferred tax calculation considers the tax regulations specific to particular assets and liabilities in the applicable tax regime.